UWNETLAB/metaknowledge/_posts/docs/2016-12-15-journalAbbreviations.md

 _dbname_ : `optional [str]`

- The name of the database file, default is `metaknowledge.journalAbbreviations.manaulDBname`.
+ The name of the database file, default is `metaknowledge.journalAbbreviations.manualDBname`.